 Early theoretical studies on LRU caching performance further assumed that the catalog is fixed and finite, and that documents there have each an intrinsic probability to be requested independently, thus defining a popularity distribution.
 The request process is then modeled as an \iid sequence, where at each time step a document is requested according to its popularity.
 This framework is commonly referred to as the \emph{Independent Reference Model} (IRM) in the literature, see for instance~\cite{fricker2012versatile}.

-While the IRM setting has been proved to be a good model for short time-scales, it is less accurate for larger ones.
+While the IRM setting has been proved to be a good model for short time-scales, it is not accurate for larger ones.
 In fact, other phenomena occurring within longer time-scales must also be taken into account, notably the dynamic nature of the catalog and of user preferences.

-In order to capture these phenomena, a new model based on Poisson \emph{cluster point processes} has been independently proposed by Traverso et al.~\cite{traverso2013temporal} and Olmos et al.~\cite{olmos2014catalog}.
+In order to capture these phenomena, a new model based on \emph{Poisson cluster point processes} has been independently proposed by Traverso et al.~\cite{traverso2013temporal} and Olmos et al.~\cite{olmos2014catalog}.
 It allows to address the catalog and preference dynamics, and thus to obtain more accurate results in both large and small time scales.
-Its properties have only received heuristic analysis in these works.
+Its properties have received only heuristic analysis in these works.

-The object of the present paper is to build a sound mathematical framework for the analysis of this model, and to provide rigorous proofs for the estimation of the hit probability (or of the complementary miss probability).
+The object of the present paper is to build a sound mathematical framework for the analysis of this model, and to provide rigorous proofs for the estimation of the hit probability, which corresponds to the asymptotic proportion of cache hits among all requests when the number of these requests goes to infinity, or equivalently of the complementary miss probability.